Adil-Ijaz7/Aiora_Voice-Assistance/README.md

-# AIORA - Virtual Assistant
+# AIORA - Voice Assistant

-**AIORA** is a virtual assistant built using HTML, CSS, and JavaScript.
+**AIORA** is a voice assistant built using HTML, CSS, and JavaScript.
 It is designed to help users perform various tasks by recognizing voice commands, playing songs via Spotify, and opening multiple websites through commands.
 This project combines web technologies with a simple, intuitive interface to offer a hands-free, interactive experience.

 ## Features